-We recognise that genuine innovation comes from thinking and acting different from the status quo.
+We recognise that genuine innovation comes from thinking and acting differently from the status quo.
 It’s certainly not easy finding new ways to solve problems – which is why we spend time investing in our team.

-Prior to CSST, Steve was the CEO of the GÉANT Association, overseeing both operating companies in Amsterdam and Cambridge.
+Prior to Xerra, Steve was the CEO of the GÉANT Association, overseeing both operating companies in Amsterdam and Cambridge.
 GÉANT runs the pan-European high-performance R&E network serving more than 50 million users from 41 countries.
 Before joining GÉANT, he was the CEO of REANNZ, the New Zealand R&E network.

 He joined REANNZ from the U.S. Department of Energy’s Energy Sciences Network (ESnet) in 2011.
 As the head of ESnet, he was responsible for providing high-performance networking to thousands of researchers and scientists at more than 40 national laboratories and research institutions.

 Prior to ESnet, he served as Google’s network deployment manager for Europe, the Middle East and Africa.
 Before being hired by Google, Steve worked for Internet2, the R&E network in the U.S. as Deputy Operations Officer and was CEO and President of their wholly owned subsidiary, FiberCo.